In Owsego we visited the Safe Haven Museum

 which has been turned into a small museum.
 Unfortunately, it was not open.

 In the downtown area we easily found four geocaches.
 While attempting to find the location of the fifth, we found a really nead abandoned building right down on the canal so we did some urban exploring!
-We did not find the geocache supposedly nearby.

 We went into two interesting shops in the former LITTLE ITALY area of Rome.
 One was DELICIOSO (candy and some baked goods)